 In addition to this targeted approach, the Wellbeing Team offer daily support to pupils in the form of someone to talk to, to help them problem solve and think through situations, and develop resilience.
 The team also support parents with concerns and enquiries, and maintain effective and regular communication with outside agencies also working with the family.

 The Social and Emotional Curriculum

-The Social and Emotional Curriculum delivered at Alfriston School has been designed and evaluated by Mrs Wattley, Head of Wellbeing.
-The topics covered include:
+The Social and Emotional Curriculum delivered at Alfriston School is monitored and reviewed by Miss Gray, Head of Wellbeing and currently includes topics such as:

 - Things I find hard